Games and crafts should say, “touch me.” Whether in a whisper or a scream, they should entice. And what screams “touch me” like chocolate?

 How I did it:

 Rite Lite may not taste fabulous, but the dimensions were pretty close to my checkers.
 Far too skinny, of course.
 One piece would slide right down beside the one below.
 So, I hot glued two pieces together: 2 gold for one gold piece, 2 silver for one silver piece.
-Get it?
-This may be enough for your frame.
+This may be enough work for your frame.
 Not for mine.

 The diameter was shy, so I bumped it up with an extra squirt of hot glue all around the edge.
 This meant the pieces would fill the empty holes in the frame all the way to the top.
 Otherwise, the upper levels would get progressively less full.